Wyntuition/papyri/README.md

 ### Start the API

 1. `cd api`
-1. Build and run: `./gradlew build run`.
+1. Build and run: `./gradlew build run` or via the Gradle pane in IntelliJ (recommended).
 View the [API via Swagger](http://localhost:8080/swagger/views/swagger-ui/).

 ### Start the UI